-With Onetrace, you can create project-specific QR codes to tag every piece of work completed on-site, making compliance simpler and keeping essential information accessible where it’s needed most.
+With Onetrace, you can create QR codes to tag every piece of work completed on-site.
+This makes compliance straightforward and keeps essential information accessible exactly where it’s needed.

 Why use QR codes?